Juniper/junos-terraform/DETAILED_INSTRUCTIONS.md

 Creating Xpath file: junos-qfx-conf-protocols@2019-01-01_xpath.xml
 ```

-Note: Copy the below yang files from the common directory as the other junos yang modules such as junos, junos-es, junos-nfx etc are dependent on them
+Note: Copy the below YANG files from the common directory as the other junos YANG modules such as junos, junos-es, junos-nfx etc are dependent on them.
+Any dependent YANG files used should be from the same version.
+Mixing versions may cause issues.
 ```
 -rw-r--r-- 1 root root 3398 Dec 4 06:26 junos-common-types@2019-01-01.yang
 -rw-r--r-- 1 root root 2346 Dec 4 06:26 junos-common-odl-extensions@2019-01-01.yang